CristinaALogg/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 We also build our function to include a parameter `write`, which, if `True`, instructs our function to write the returned tweets to a `json` file, the location of which is passed through the `file` parameter.
 Finally, we can specify a t_max, which is the maximum number of tweets the search should return before stopping---this is low at the moment, because we want to be able to test our function, but we can ratchet it up to download (literally) millions of Tweets.

 Note that we set a number of default values in our `get_tweets` function, including default values for `tweet_max` and a default value of an empty string for `search_term`.
-We can adjust these when we call the function after defining it by passing parameters (see the bottom of the below code block).
+We can adj ust these when we call the function after defining it by passing parameters (see the bottom of the below code block).

 ```python
 def get_tweets(